DISHDevEx/napp/README.md

     ```

 ## Flux CD

-View the [Flux README](napp/flux/README.md) for documentation on the installation of Flux CD.
+View the [Flux README](napp/flux/README.md) for documentation on the installation of Flux CD and its use in NAPP.

+## Cluster-Autoscaling

+View the [cluster-autoscaling README](napp/cluster-autoscaler/README.md) for documentation on the implementation of cluster-autoscaling in NAPP.